top of page

 What are the lifestyle conditions of Crete?

 Please keep in mind that Crete can be quite rustic- some first world elements with some third world conditions as well.
 Akrimios/Orizon is not a "luxury resort" kind of place.
 However it does have all you need, and the beauty, culture and environment more than make up for it.
 Also note that, as with traveling anywhere internationally, there can be challenges with cultural and language differences.
 But that is part of the magic of travel, right?
-Your hosts, Ingrid Margarita, Petros and Maria are the most welcoming, sweet, and fun family :)
+Your hosts, Ingrid Margarita, Petros and family are the most welcoming, sweet, and fun family :)

 Is drinking water provided?